M-arcus/cloudron-docs/docs/documentation.md

 Cloudron provides a centralized way to manage users and specify which apps they can access.

 Cloudron has a backup solution that lets you backup and restore each app individually (compared to server snapshots).
-With Cloudron backups you can easily migrate your Cloudron in it's entirety from one server provider to another in no time.
+With Cloudron backups, you can even migrate your Cloudron in it's entirety from one server provider to another.

 ## The Cloudron Store